-The SuSi is approved for any harness of the class "GH" (without diagonal bracing).
+The SuSi Q is approved for any harness of the class "GH" (without diagonal bracing).
 This means almost every harness which is currently available.

-The choice of the harness has a big influence on the flight characteristics of the SuSi.
-There are harnesses which allow very effective weight shifting on the one hand, but which tip to the side in turbulences quite undamped on the other hand
+The choice of the harness has a big influence on the flight characteristics of the SuSi Q. There are harnesses which allow very effective weight shifting on the one hand, but which tip to the side in turbulences quite undamped on the other hand

 Other harnesses don't allow extreme weight shifting, but they will give the pilot a calmer feel in turbulent conditions.
+An example for such harnesses are many of the available reversable harnesses, especially the ones without seat-board.